mucherino/teaching/Julia/julia4-adaptive-maps.md

 Given a standard geographic map, a subset of Points of Interest (POIs), and a set of non-Euclidean distances between such POIs, is there any *map distortion* that may allow us to satisfy the available distances between POIs?
-Below, we are going to consider only a subproblem of the more general problem: given an initial set of positions for the POIs in the two-dimensional space, we will try to relocate these POIs in such a way to satisfy the available distances constraintes, as long as it is possible.
+Below, we are going to consider only a sub-problem of the more general problem: given an initial set of positions for the POIs in the two-dimensional space, we will try to relocate these POIs in such a way to satisfy the available distances constraints, as long as it is possible.
 We refer to this sub-problem to as the *POI relocation* problem.